 Yellow Trout Lily (Erythronium americanum)

+The flower is usually not what I see first.
+It’s the leaves—those mottled, brown‑and‑green patterns that look so much like the flanks of a brook trout that the name feels inevitable.
+They lie close to the ground at first, cool and smooth.
 Then, almost overnight, the flower appears.
-A single yellow bloom per stem, nodding shyly toward the forest floor.
-Each one is about an inch wide, with six petals that curve backward as if the flower is stretching its arms to the sun.
+A single yellow bloom per stem, nodding toward the forest floor.
+Each one is about an inch wide, with six petals that curve backward.
 I always have to crouch down to see it properly.
-At five to ten inches tall, it’s easy to miss unless you’re moving slowly, which is probably the point.
-Trout lilies reward the kind of walking where you’re paying attention.
+At five to ten inches tall, it’s easy to miss unless you’re moving slowly, which is I generally try to do until I hear those magic words, "Gary, hurry up!"

 The leaves are what anchor the plant—elliptical, pointed, and basal, sometimes as long as eight inches.
 When a whole colony is up, the forest floor looks like it’s been brushed with watercolor.
 These colonies can be decades old, spreading gradually through the soil by underground corms.
 Some patches in old-growth forests are thought to be more than a century in the making.
-I like that idea: a quiet, patient community rising each spring, long before I ever came along to notice.
+What takes nature a century to build can take humans a few hours to destroy.

 Simple Source — Title List (no bullets, no links)